pipoe2h/calm-dsl/blueprints/anthos-on-ahv/README.md

     * NTNX_PE_DATASERVICE_IP: Data service is required to allow iSCSI connectivity between the Kubernetes pods and the volumes created by CSI plugin

     * NTNX_PE_STORAGE_CONTAINER: This is the Nutanix Storage Container where the requested Persistent Volume Claims will get their volumes created.
 You can enable things like compression and deduplication in a Storage Container.
-The recommendation is to create at least one storage container in Prism Element well identified for Karbon usage.
+The recommendation is to create at least one storage container in Prism Element well identified for Kubernetes usage.
 This will facilitate the search of persistent volumes when the environment scales

+6. Save the blueprint and launch.
+The complete deployment process takes about an hour.

 ## Using DSL